Welcome and Lab Policies

-If people are missing from your pedigree you can search for them to see if they already exist in the database.
-You can start by clicking on the add husband/wife button and performing a search this way (simply clicking the “Search” tab at the top of the screen will not allow you to add the person you find into your pedigree).
+- Search: If people are missing from your pedigree you can search them to see if they already exist in the database.
+You can start by clicking on the add husband/wife button (simply clicking the “Search” tab at the top of the screen will not allow you to add the person you find into your pedigree).

-○ You should always search for a person first before adding them into your pedigree.
-They may already exist in Family Tree.
+- Always search for a person first before adding them into your pedigree!

-○ If you find the correct ancestor, go ahead and add them into your pedigree.
-Then, all of the ancestors already linked to that ancestor will also be linked into your pedigree.
+- If you found the correct person you can go ahead and add them into your pedigree and whoever is linked to his/her pedigree will also be linked into your pedigree.

-○ Click “Add” at the top of the search results.
+- click “Add” at the bottom of the search results.

-○ The system will search again for duplicates to verify that the record does not already exist, then it will add the new information into your pedigree.
+- the system will search again for duplicates to verify that the record does not already exist and then add the new information into your pedigree.
 (Keep in mind that if the individual is living, they will not be searchable.)

 This menu allows you to see what has recently been changed on an individual’s page.
 This is also where you would come to reverse incorrect changes you or another person made.

 Since FamilySearch and Family Tree are online programs that anyone can edit, there is a very high margin for duplicate pages being created for the same person.
 You will want to check here to see if there is a duplicate for your ancestor.
 If there is a duplicate, you are able to merge them to one person.
 This helps combine information, research, and prevents duplicate temple work being done unnecessarily.

 - Review the duplicate matches Family Tree produced.
 On the ‘Person’ page, on the right side under ‘Tools,’ click on ‘Possible Duplicates.’
 Two links will appear to the right of the possible match: “Review Merge” and “Not a Match.”

 - “Review Merge” will allow you to compare your record to the selected record in more detail.
 It will also allow you to merge the information from the selected record with your record and delete the record for the selected individual.